WojciechMatuszewski/programming-notes/aws/aws-stuff.md

   This means that **it is the identity that a given service assumes that has to have permissions enabled for DynamoDB**

 - remember that **the `Resource` or `NotResource` is a required field** for the _Resource Policy_ to work.

   - you **might not get an error if you create one without it, but it will not work!**.

   - this is **different** than in the **context of _Identity-based Policy_** where **the `Principal` field is implied, thus not necessary**.

+- I have no checked it for other services, but **for AWS Lambda** you **cannot specify a resource policy that denies access**.

+  - The CloudFormation `AWS::Lambda::Permission` implies `Allow` and I could not find a way to change it.

 ###### Cross account